18F/unit-testing-node/_pages/components/slack-client.md

 Given the similarity between the calls, the corresponding `getReactions()` and `addSuccessReaction()` methods we'll add to the `SlackClient` will make use of the same underlying API functions.
-They will both pass in objects that will comprise the request query string parameters, and both return the JSON payload parsed from the HTTP response.
+They will both pass objects that comprise the request query string parameters, and they will both return the JSON payload parsed from the HTTP response.

-In fact, let's sketch out these methods now:
+In fact, sketch out these methods now:

 ```js
 SlackClient.prototype.getReactions = function(channel, timestamp) {